 Like banana bread and carrot cake had a baby!
-Not only are these banana carrot cake muffins insanely delicious, but they couldn’t be easier to make, are prefect for meal prep and are freezer friendly.
+Not only are these banana carrot muffins insanely delicious, but they couldn’t be easier to make, are prefect for meal prep and are freezer friendly.

 We have a very old, very top secret family recipe for banana bread that gives you the most perfect, delicious loaf every time.
 So naturally, I adapted THAT recipe to make these soft & fluffy banana carrot muffins!
 Biting into one of these banana carrot- or maybe carrot banana muffins- (they’re equal parts of each!) makes you feel like you’re at a high end bakery shoppe.
 They’re THAT good!